gary-archer/oauth.websample.final/README.md

 - The SPA uses an API driven OpenID Connect solution via **Curity's Token Handler Pattern**
 - Only the most secure cookies are used, with no tokens in the browser
 - Only client side React technology is needed to implement the SPA, for productive development
+- The SPA is split into micro-UIs via paths, and those for the same business area share the same API cookies
 - The SPA is deployed to many global locations via a Content Delivery Network (CDN)

 ## Components

 The SPA architecture looks like this, where OAuth related components are hosted in the AWS cloud.\
-This ensures that local web development is focused only on the React UI:
+This ensures that local web development is focused only on the React SPA:

 ![SPA Architecture](./doc/spa-architecture.png)

+The shell application is used to manage login and logout to the whole web domain.\
+The cookies issued are then used by the main React app, to call APIs.

 ## Views

-The SPA is a simple UI with some basic navigation between views, to render fictional resources.\
+The SPA is a simple UI with some basic navigation between views, which have a fictional investments theme.\
 The data is returned from an API that authorizes access to resources using domain specific claims.

 ![SPA Views](./doc/spa-views.png)